simbo1905/thinbus-srp-js/README.md

 * If you allow the use of Issac as a fallback random number generator add `onkeyup` event handlers which advance the random stream as documented above.
 * Add a javascript password strength meter to the register form to encourage users to use strong passwords.
 The best cryptography in the world won't protect your users if they use "password" as their password.
 Consider only allowing them to register with strong  passwords to make an [online dictionary attack infeasible](http://xkcd.com/936/).
 * Use Thinbus SRP over HTTPS.
 Configure your Webserver to mark session cookies as secure so that uses won't be able to login except over HTTPS to prevent accident use of HTTP.
 If your customers use a company supplied computer going via a corporate web proxy then HTTPS may be [decrypted and monitored](https://www.bluecoat.com/products/proxysg).
 HTTPS may be compromised due to things like [bad certs in the wild](http://nakedsecurity.sophos.com/2013/12/09/serious-security-google-finds-fake-but-trusted-ssl-certificates-for-its-domains-made-in-france/).
 HTTPS may be compromised by bugs or misconfigurations such as [Heartbleed](http://en.wikipedia.org/wiki/Heartbleed).
 So HTTPS alone cannot protected against leaking passwords into error messages on your webserver or database server logs.
 SRP over HTTPS is better than either used alone.
-* Create a custom large safe prime number `N` of greater than 1024 bits. **Tip:** Check on the browsers and hardware you are targeting that the math runs fast enough for a good user experience.
+* Create a custom large safe prime number `N`. **Tip:** Check on the browsers and hardware you are targeting that the math runs fast enough for a good user experience for your chosen bit length.

 ## License